Anon-Planet/thgtoa/docs/guide/index.md

 This method is the one we would recommend in those cases.

-It is relatively easy for your adversary to prevent this by setting up firmware BIOS/UEFI (see [Bios/UEFI/Firmware Settings of your laptop][Bios/UEFI/Firmware Settings of your laptop:]) controls but usually most adversaries will overlook this possibility which requires more technical knowledge than just relying on Software.
+It is relatively easy for your adversary to prevent this by setting up firmware BIOS/UEFI (see [Bios/UEFI/Firmware Settings of your laptop](#biosuefifirmware-settings-of-your-laptop)) controls but usually most adversaries will overlook this possibility which requires more technical knowledge than just relying on Software.

 This method could even decrease suspicion and increase your plausible deniability as your adversaries think they have things under control and that everything appears normal in their reports.